evanfantozzi/Classifying-Far-Right-Extremism-in-Social-Media/README.md

 ## Keyword Lists Preparation
 See KeywordLists.md in build_models/keyword_lists

-Once all files are obtained, from the main directory run:

-## `uv sync`
-This ensures you have the libraries you need.
-Ony need to run once.
+Once all files are obtained, from the main directory run: `uv sync` This ensures you have the libraries you need.
+Only need to run once.

 ## `python3 build_models/create_model_pkls.py`
 This learns the model and saves it to a file.
 Only should be run once.